 Nonetheless, the entire structure surrounding surrogacy for 2 dads in UK is governed by a set of rules and regulations and the intended parents need to adhere to them.
 In the United Kingdom, there are two forms of surrogacy available: gestational surrogacy and traditional surrogacy.

 Intended parents must know that advertising for surrogate mothers in the UK is illegal.
 Hence, they have to approach various social forums or connect in order to locate a suitable surrogate.
 Besides, they can connect with a trusted surrogacy clinic in the UK.

-As mentioned earlier, surrogacy is legal in UK regardless of sexual orientation of a person.
-Hence we can confirm that surrogacy for LGBT couples in UK are permitted.
+As mentioned earlier, surrogacy is legal in UK regardless of the sexual orientation of a person.
+Hence we can confirm that surrogacy for LGBT couples in UK is permitted.
 Finding a surrogate mother, on the other hand, may be challenging due to the legislation prohibiting third parties from arranging surrogacy for profit and restricting surrogate advertising.